 What Are the Benefits of CBD for Dogs and Cats?

 There has been a lot of research into the effects that CBD has on humans and animals.
-That research is still ongoing, but results to date suggest that CBD may provide a useful treatment for a wide range of ailments.
-Preliminary results of tests and the large numbers of anecdotal testimonials suggest that CBD may be useful for treating the following ailments:
+That research is still ongoing, but results to date suggest that CBD may provide relief in many situations.
+Preliminary results of tests and the large numbers of anecdotal testimonials suggest that CBD may be useful for:

-One of the reasons that pet owners are choosing to use CBD to treat their dogs is that CBD is a totally natural product.
+One of the reasons that pet owners are choosing CBD for their dogs is that CBD is a totally natural product.
 Natural treatments are often seen as being preferable to the long-term use of synthetic drugs.

 Can My Dog Overdose on CBD?